dotnet/csharplang/proposals/low-level-struct-improvements.md

 A `readonly ref struct` will require that `ref` fields are marked as `readonly ref`.
 There is no requirement that they are marked as `readonly ref readonly`.
 This does allow a `readonly struct` to have indirect mutations via such a field but that is no different than a `readonly` field that pointed to a reference type today.

+A `readonly ref` will be emitted to metadata using the `initonly` flag, same as any other field.
+A `ref readonly` field will be attributed with `System.Runtime.CompilerServices.IsReadOnlyAttribute`.
+A `readonly ref readonly` will be emitted with both items.

 This feature requires runtime support and changes to the ECMA spec.
 As such these will only be enabled when the corresponding feature flag is set in corelib.
 The issue tracking the exact API is tracked here https://github.com/dotnet/runtime/issues/64165

 The set of changes to our span safety rules necessary to allow `ref` fields is small and targeted.
 The rules already account for `ref` fields existing and being consumed from APIs.
 The changes need to focus on only two aspects: how they are created and how they are ref re-assigned.